Find out which of these development boards is best for your project.

 Arduino boards come in different shapes and sizes.
 Some are more powerful than others, some provide features that others don't.
 There's no good or bad choice here and it makes it even harder to decide which board to use.
 Check here if you want to compare all the available Arduino boards.
 In this article, I will try to outline some characteristics of them to make it easier to choose the one that works for you.

 Make sure that the board you choose gives you the ability to connect all parts of your project.
-Each of the Arduino boards comes with Digital and Analog input pins; but their number may vary depending on the board.
-The most common Arduino board - Arduino UNO – comes with 20 GPIO pins, 6 of which are analog input pins.
+Every Arduino board comes with Digital and Analog input pins; but their number may vary depending on the board.
+The most common Arduino board – Arduino UNO – comes with 20 GPIO pins, 6 of which are analog input pins.
 There are some Arduino boards, e.g. Arduino Mega, with more than 50 GPIO pins.

 This is where your board hides the code you write: the bigger the memory, the more complex code you can write.